mui-z/wolf/README.md

 This is frustrating when you just want to display a component.

 Swift Playgrounds can preview show faster than Xcode.
-But it is not suitable for building regular apps.

-So I developed this tool.
+But it is not suitable for building regular apps, so I developed this tool.

 It synchronizes Swift Playgrounds with the source code on Xcode and displays previews of components to improve development efficiency.